Presentation, practice, production (PPP) is a lesson structure, a way to order activities in your lessons.

-Whilst pretty old, and heavily criticised over the years, PPP is the probably the most commonly used lesson structure in TEFL today.
-It’s also still taught on initial teacher training courses like the CELTA and CertTESOL.
+Although quite old and heavily criticised over the years, PPP is probably the most commonly used lesson structure in teaching English to foreign learners today.
+It’s also still widely taught to new teachers and seen on initial teacher training courses like the CELTA and CertTESOL.

 Most course books that you’re likely to use will structure their chapters in ways similar or the same as PPP, meaning that you’ll get a lot of exposure to this method.